csaid/csaid.github.io/_posts/2019-05-18-variance_after_scaling_and_summing.md

 <div class="wrapper">
   <img src='/assets/2019_variance/stacked_boxes.png' class="inner" style="position:relative border: #222 2px solid; max-width:50%;" >
   <div class="caption"><strong>Figure 2</strong>: Two boxes stacked on top of each other.
 The height of each box is measured with some variance (uncertainty).
-The total height is the the sum of the individual heights, and the total variance (uncertainty) is the sum of the individual variances.
+The total height is the sum of the individual heights, and the total variance (uncertainty) is the sum of the individual variances.
   </div>
 </div><br>